 To obtain a deed in lieu, you must first submit an application along with supporting documentation to your mortgage servicer (the company you make your mortgage payments to).
 If you meet all qualifications, the bank will approve your request, but typically only if there are no junior liens on the property, such as a second mortgage or judgment liens.
 One exception to this general rule is if the bank happens to hold both the first and second mortgage, then it may still approve the deed in lieu.
 (Learn more about the different types of property liens.)

 Once the bank approves a deed in lieu, it will send you several documents to sign to complete the transaction:

-Among other things, the estoppel affidavit generally includes the terms of the agreement, such as whether or not the bank has the right to seek a deficiency judgment (which is explained in further detail below), as well as a provision that you are acting voluntarily, not under duress or undue influence.
+Among other things, the estoppel affidavit generally includes the terms of the agreement, such as whether or not the bank has the right to seek a deficiency judgment, which is explained in further detail below, as well as a provision that you are acting voluntarily, not under duress or undue influence.
 In some cases, there could be a separate deed in lieu agreement that contains the terms of the deal.
-(Learn more general information about deeds in lieu in Nolo’s Short Sales and Deeds in Lieu of Foreclosure topic area.)
+(Learn more general information about deeds in lieu in Nolo's article Deed in Lieu vs. Short Sale.)